filipenasc/filipenasc/README.md

-### Hi there 👋
+Hey 👋

-I'm Filipe, a brazilian Software Engineer :brazil:, graduated in Internet Systems and currently working at [Wonolo](https://www.wonolo.com/).
+I'm Filipe, a Software Engineer with 9+ years of experience solving problems from diverse industries.

 ### Get in touch